Blood clotting tests are used to diagnose and assess bleeding problems and to monitor people who take warfarin or other anticoagulant medicines.

 How does blood clot?

 Within seconds of cutting a blood vessel, the damaged tissue causes platelets to become 'sticky' and clump together around the cut.
-These 'activated' platelets and the damaged tissue release chemicals which react with other chemicals and proteins in the plasma, called clotting factors.
+These 'activated' platelets and the damaged tissue release chemicals.
+These chemicals then react with other chemicals and proteins in the plasma, called clotting factors.
 There are 13 known clotting factors which are called by their Roman numbers - factor I to factor XIII.
-A complex cascade of chemical reactions involving these clotting factors quickly occurs next to a cut.
+Next to a cut a complex series of reactions involving these clotting factors then happens quickly.
+Each reaction triggers the next reaction.
+This is called a cascade.

 If a blood clot forms within a healthy blood vessel it can cause serious problems.
 So, there are also chemicals in the blood that prevent clots from forming and chemicals that 'dissolve' clots.
 There is balance between forming clots and preventing clots.
 Normally, unless a blood vessel is damaged or cut, the 'balance' tips in favour of preventing clots forming within blood vessels.